 Dr. Kenneth Wright, of The Vein and Vascular Institute of Spring Hill reveals shocking number of people unexpectedly losing their legs due to Peripheral Arterial Disease (PAD).
 PAD is a very serious medical condition where the arteries in the legs and arms get blocked due to plaque build-up (cholesterol, calcium and fibrous tissue).
 Blocked arteries result in poor circulation in the legs and arms.

 “Hello, I’m Dr. Ken Wright.
-I’m one of the Board Certified Vascular Surgeons here at The Vein & Vascular Institute.
+I’m one of the Board Certified Vascular Surgeons here at The Vein and Vascular Institute.

 I’d like to take a moment today to talk about something that I am personally very passionate about…limb salvage.